Jesmykel/Cloud-Practioner/WEEK 1/LAB 1/readme.md

 3. Create a user who is an admin for the root user

-I serached for the IAM icon, then followed the the process to create user.
+I searched for the IAM icon, then followed the the process to create user.

 Below is an attatched images of the process followed